CoachSludge/DiscLauncher/README.md

 - 📂 Auto-generates files to burn onto CD/DVD
 - 💿 One-click **burn to disc with ImgBurn** or manual mode
 - 🧪 Great for game collectors, launchers, kiosks, or fun gimmick projects
+- Great for frontends such as [Playnite](https://playnite.link) or [Launchbox](https://www.launchbox-app.com) for that authentic home console experiance with retro physcial media.
 ---

 ## 📦 Requirements

 - [Python 3.8+](https://www.python.org/downloads/)
-- [ImgBurn](https://www.softpedia.com/get/CD-DVD-Tools/Data-CD-DVD-Burning/ImgBurn.shtml) (for burning discs automatically)
+- [ImgBurn](https://www.softpedia.com/get/CD-DVD-Tools/Data-CD-DVD-Burning/ImgBurn.shtml) (for burning discs automatically)(for manual burns use whatever burner you like)

 ---